derekmerck/docker-diana-xarch/README.md

 [Raspberry Pi]: https://www.raspberrypi.org
 [Beagleboard]: https://beagleboard.org

 The official `arm32` tensorflow wheels are available from pypi or as [nightly build artifacts][tfrpi].
-The wheel name for the python 3.4 build has to be manipuated to remove the platform restriction tags to install on 3.5 or 3.6.
+The wheel name for the python 3.4 build has to be manipuated to remove the platform restriction tags in order to install on 3.5 or 3.6.

 [tfrpi]: http://ci.tensorflow.org/view/Nightly/

 The [Intel Movidius][] NPU drivers from the [NCSDK v2.0][] are available in the `diana:movidius` tag.
-Only the toolkit itself is installed, tensorflow is from pypi and [caffe][] must be installed separately.
+Only the toolkit itself is installed, tensorflow is from pypi and [caffe][] must be installed separately if needed.

 [Intel Movidius]: https://www.movidius.com
 [NCSDK v2.0]: https://github.com/movidius/ncsdk